-We would like to thank Prof. Tony Stockman from Queen Mary, University of London, for his invaluable testimony, and Prof. Alan Dix from Lancaster University for introducing us.
-Our thanks also go to the six students participating in the special project, Ana Catarina Rua, Eduardo Santos, Guilherme Francisco, João Robalo, Sérgio Neves, and Tiago Fernandes, for their feedback.
-We thank our Faculty for funding the Interacção'2006 conference participation of student A and accompanying colleague, and in particular Prof. Dulce Domingos, currently the responsible person for Students with Special Needs in our Department, who dealt with this process.
-We also thank Prof. Ana Paula Cláudio and Prof. Isabel Nunes, previously performing these same functions, who also had an important role in the support of our blind students in the last years.
-The DTB research work was partially funded by Fundação para a Ciência e Tecnologia in the project POSC/EIA/61042/2004.
+We would like to thank Prof. Tony Stockman from Queen Mary, University of London, for his invaluable support through sharing his experience and opinions, and Prof. Alan Dix from Lancaster University for introducing us.
+Our thanks also go to the six students participating in the special project, Ana Catarina Rua, Eduardo Santos, Guilherme Francisco, João Robalo, Sérgio Neves, and Tiago Fernandes.
+Their feedback was invaluable.
+We would like to thank our Faculty for funding the

+Interacção'2006 conference participation of student A and accompanying colleague.
+Special thanks are due to Prof. Dulce Domingos, who was responsible for Students with Special Needs in our Department at the time of this study, and who dealt with this process.
+We also thank Prof. Ana Paula Cláudio and Prof. Isabel Nunes, who were previously in this post and also had an important role in the support of our blind students in recent years.
+The DTB research work was partially funded by the Fundação para a Ciência e Tecnologia in the project POSC/EIA/61042/2004.